-An Idyllic Island Boat Charter Route
+An Idyllic Island Boat Charter Route in Croatia

 If you plan to charter a boat in Trogir, then perfect!
 No need to alter this sailing route.
 You can also choose to start from Baotić Marina or Marina Kaštela.
 However, if you decide to set your sails off from one of the marinas in Split, you can swap Day 1 and Day 2 around.